mlgal/tailorflow/content/english/_index.md

 ########################## Benefits #########################
 benifits:
   enable : true
-  title : "Benifits Of **CustomFlow**" content : "We empower businesses with a state-of-the-art order fulfillment management solution that delivers tangible benefits.
+  title : "Benifits Of **TailorFlow**" content : "We empower businesses with a state-of-the-art order fulfillment management solution that delivers tangible benefits.
 Our software is designed to streamline your operations and supercharge your business growth.
-Here are the key benefits of choosing CustomFlow:"
+Here are the key benefits of choosing TailorFlow:"
   item:

   - name : "Unparalleled <br>Customization"
     icon : "fas fa-pencil-alt"
     content : "Tailor your order management system to align perfectly with your unique business requirements.
 During onboarding, you can  configure your entire pipeline from  input configurations to packing list formats.
-CustomFlow puts you in control, ensuring a personalized and efficient workflow."
+TailorFlow puts you in control, ensuring a personalized and efficient workflow."

   - name : "Efficient Pick & <br>Pack Lists"
     icon : "far fa-list-alt"